Common Scarletsnake - Cemophora coccinea

 Federal Conservation Status: None

-Author's Remarks: I have never observed this species in the state, and have only ever captured the one individual from Tennessee in the pictures above.
+Author's Remarks: I finally observed this species in the state in 2024 in a snake box trap of a colleague’s in Bienville Parish.
+Besides that I have only ever captured the one individual from Tennessee in the pictures above back in 2005.

 All images on site are sole property of B.M.
 Glorioso.
 To use any images on this site please contact me at: gloriosob429@gmail.com © 2020